7 Amazing Things To Do In Wisconsin In The Fall

 Bayfield also stages an annual three-day Apple Festival every October, gathering the best produce from approximately 15 local orchards.
 Mark your calendars each year for this core event.

-Bring the family to a pumpkin patch
+Bring the family to a pumpkin patch or corn maze

 What is fall without the eager anticipation for Halloween?
 In Wisconsin, the abundance of local farms makes searching for the perfect pumpkins a yearly adventure that everyone looks forward to.